 As can be seen from the dotted line in the figure, Duke and Progress generation has a strong effect on the flowgate but it was not positively correlated with changes to the Base AFC.
-Other which are on the 500 kV system, essentially all the than stations are the closest and generation in the area unload the flowgate.
-The unload the flowgate with a percent shift factor.
+Other than , which are on the 500 kV system, essentially all the generation in the area unload the flowgate.
+The are the closest and unload the flowgate with a percent shift factor.
 The shape of the Generation Contribution closely resembles the shape of the system load (Figure 1), which is expected because nearby generation is dispatched to assist in meeting the load.
 We did not find any generation outages that made a significant contribution to Base AFC reductions.

 We evaluated the impacts of transmission outages on the flowgate by solving a power flow case with and without the component in service and observing the resulting changes in flow on the flowgate.
-Our review of Duke transmission outages on days with TSR refusals found a group of outages to be of interest.
-There was a set of outages affecting the
+Our review of Duke transmission outages on days with TSR refusals did not find any outages to be of interest.